Now that the wedding festivities are coming to a close, it’s important to take stock of your financial future—and start living happily ever after.

-Planning for a wedding is a demonstration of commitment: it requires setting a goal, putting together a timeline and schedule, and typically involves some compromise from both partners.
-That experience is a great foundation for the happy couple’s next big task: combining any previous arrangements and developing a new financial plan for a firm footing as they focus on a future together.
+Planning for a wedding is a demonstration of commitment.
+It requires you to set a goal, put together a timeline and schedule, and (in most cases) make compromises together.
+That experience can help lay the foundation for a happy couple’s next big task: combining previous financial arrangements and developing a new financial plan.

-Alim Dhanji, a Certified Financial Planner® professional with Assante Wealth Management in Vancouver, British Columbia, believes that understanding each other’s finances and establishing shared goals is best accomplished when times are good – soon after the wedding.
+Alim Dhanji, a CFP® professional with Assante Wealth Management in Vancouver, believes that understanding one another’s finances and establishing shared goals is best accomplished soon after the wedding.

-Alim says people from diverse backgrounds and cultures often think differently about money too.
-A CFP® professional will note each person’s financial situation and any existing financial plans and see how they can be consolidated into one plan with common goals.
+Dhanji says people from diverse backgrounds and cultures often think differently about money.
+A CFP professional or QAFP® professional will consider the financial circumstances of both partners and any existing financial plans.
+From there, they’ll see how they can be consolidated into one plan that serves common goals.

-“It’s best to get on the same track as quickly as possible so that we can develop strategies to efficiently manage their finances,” he says.
+“It’s best to get on the same track as quickly as possible so that we can develop strategies to efficiently manage your finances,” says Dhanji.

-Jeanette Brox, a CFP professional at Investors Group in Toronto, Ontario, says reports indicate many marriages fail for financial reasons, so it’s important for couples to discuss their finances and form a united team as quickly as possible.
+Jeanette Brox, a CFP professional at Investors Group in Toronto, notes that, according to reports, many marriages fail for financial reasons.
+It’s important for couples to discuss their finances and ensure they’re on the same page as quickly as possible.

-“This is a union and two people have come together to have a good life—to do that they need a combined approach,” says Jeanette.
+“This is a union and two people have come together to have a good life—to do that they need a combined approach,” said Brox.

-That approach needs to consider all the different aspects of a financial plan such as cash management, tax planning, investment and retirement planning, insurance, risk management and estate planning.
+This type of approach includes consideration of all the aspects of a financial plan, such as cash management, tax planning, investment and retirement planning, insurance, risk management and estate planning.

-Alim agrees and says establishing a common goal, such as buying a home or starting a family, can quickly align a couple’s financial views and set the course for their financial future.
+Dhanji agrees and says that establishing a common goal, such as buying a home or starting a family, can quickly align a couple’s view of their finances—and set the course for their financial future.

 “They’re recently married and it’s a good time to be talking about their future together and how they can achieve their goals.
 We get their goals written down, we know where their assets are and can plan efficiently to make the most of them.
-Once there is a plan on paper and they have the direction, it’s achievable,” he says.
+Once there is a plan on paper and they have the direction, it’s achievable,” Dhanji said.

-Jeanette and Alim both agree that it’s important for couples to have no financial secrets from each other and for each partner to maintain their own credit rating.
+Brox and Dhanji both agree that it’s important that couples don’t have financial secrets from one another—and for each partner to maintain their own credit rating.